MatsHaby/Dasa-dashboard/README.md

 # The dashboard

-This purpose of this dashboard is to provide a simple way to gePt and overview over your vehicles.
+This purpose of this dashboard is to provide a simple way to get and overview over your vehicles.

  # Tech Stack